netzkontrast/chapters/CONTRIBUTING.md

 ## How We Work

 Good contributions:
-- reduce noise
+- Reduce noise
-- simplify interactions
+- Simplify interactions
-- respect user attention
+- Respect user attention
-- preserve the Book / Chapter metaphor
+- Preserve the Book / Chapter metaphor
-- treat reading and thinking as equal to writing
+- Treat reading and thinking as equal to writing

 We value thoughtful pull requests more than fast ones.

 ## What We're Not Building

 Please don't propose features that:
-- introduce infinite scroll or urgency loops
+- Introduce infinite scroll or urgency loops
-- gamify attention or popularity
+- Gamify attention or popularity
-- add follower mechanics or trending systems
+- Add follower mechanics or trending systems
-- optimize for engagement metrics at the expense of calm
+- Optimize for engagement metrics at the expense of calm
-- treat AI as a replacement for human voice
+- Treat AI as a replacement for human voice

 These ideas are out of scope by design.